 How Long Does Alcohol Make You Retain Water?

 However, when liquid is too much alcohol, your body tends to do the opposite.
-Your brain tends to trigger a hormone that restricts your kidneys from making much urine (6).
-The result is that you have less of an urge to use the bathroom.
+Your brain stops releasing that hormone that restricts your kidneys from making much urine (6).
+The result is that you have a bigger urge to use the bathroom.

 Knowing this, you should not wait to discover how long you retain water because of alcohol.
 Instead, Medical News Today advises you seek medical help if the swelling persists past 2 days (13).
 This is because persistent and severe swelling past such a timeline might indicate something is wrong with your heart, kidney, or liver (13).